 - Prior to when the plan is needed.
 You must purchase travel insurance coverage before it is needed.
-Some travel medical plans are available for purchase after you have departed, but comprehensive plans that include medical coverage must be purchased prior to departing.
+Some travel medical plans are available for purchase after you have departed, but comprehensive plans that include medical coverage must be purchased before departing.
 However, you can’t buy any medical coverage once you recognize a need for medical attention.
-The same applies for all travel insurance coverage.
+The same applies to all travel insurance coverage.
 Once you recognize the need, it is too late to protect your trip.

 So, in reviewing the three rules, you may still be a little confused on that “travel insurance sweet spot.”
-Generally, we tell travelers to prepare early.
+We tell travelers to prepare early.
 As soon as you book and make an initial payment on your trip, start comparing travel insurance plans.

-While some plans only offering post-departure benefits can be purchased last minute (single-trip travel medical, evacuation memberships or Accidental Death & Dismemberment plans), we advise not to wait when considering plans with pre-departure benefits (comprehensive plans and travel visa plans).
+While some plans only offering post-departure benefits can be purchased last minute (single-trip travel medical, evacuation memberships or Accidental Death & Dismemberment plans), we advise not to wait when considering plans with pre-departure benefits like a comprehensive plan.

 WHEN TO PURCHASE COVERAGE FOR CANADIAN CUSTOMERS